dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1233: Criminal accountability is necessary for justice.
+### T1233: Focus should be on punishing criminals and ensuring accountability.

 |Support|
 |---|